 Christmas in Seville means the adherence to age-old traditions.
 Sure, there’s bound to be an overplayed commercial depicting Santa or that obnoxious song for the lottery drawing (in which respected singer Monserrat Caballé looks like she’s being possessed by the Ghost of Christmas Past), but sevillanos stick to their beloved pastimes.

 I officially recognize that I’m a Scrooge, but Seville is extra special during the holidays, and my feelings about the holidays have changed since moving here.
 In fact, I find myself missing all of those traditions I used to despise.
 I miss having a real Christmas tree and going to pick it out with my family, then moan when I have to set it up.
-I miss taking the train into Chicago to have lunch with my mom and aunt and sister at the Walnut Room, even if there are lines and my mother whines that Macy’s is NOT Marshall Field’s and we can NEVER shop there any other day of the year.
+I miss taking the train into Chicago to have lunch with my family at the Walnut Room, even if there are lines and my mother whines that Macy’s is NOT Marshall Field’s and we can NEVER shop there any other day of the year.
 I almost, almost miss shoveling snow.

 One of the first Christmas presents I ever received was a handcrafted dollhouse that my grandfather made.
 I spent hours changing around the design of the rooms, more interested in the aestethic than acually playing with the family of dolls that came with it.

 Where we have Santa’s village, the Spaniards have belénes, or miniature versions of that Little Town O’ Bethlehem.
 But there’s more than the inn and the stable – church parishes, shops and even schools set up elaborate recreations of what Bethlehem, known as Belén in Spanish, looked liked.
 It’s common to see lifestock, markets and even running water or mechanical figurines.